What is Detroit’s Skybridge?

 Smith denoted the project as a model of beauty and creativity.
 Quicken Loans Community Fund, The library street Collective gallery, Bedrock Detroit and Wayne County, facilitated the successful completion of the awe-inspiring model.

 The Detroit Skybridge inspired the Library street collective owner, who termed it as an epitome expressing the underutilization of the city’s space.
 According to him, it’s possible to re-imagine underutilized space across the city using the Skybridge model.

 What is Phillip K. Smith III known for?

 For Smith, art goes hand in hand with architecture.
 The more daunting the architectural designs, the more inspiring and the better the art.
-Despite the inspirational nature of large-scale projects, Smith denotes they require multi-skilling; thus, creativity, architect, and planning skills have to come in play.
+Despite the inspirational nature of large-scale projects, Smith denotes they require multi-skilling; thus, creativity, architecture, and planning skills have to come into play.

 Art in Detroit

 The SkyBridge is one of the many artworks elevating Detroit’s reputation.
 Matisse and Picasso artwork collections in Detroit Institute of Arts and Ice House Detroit are some other fascinating artworks in Detroit.